 The university offers primary prevention and awareness programs for all incoming students and new employees.
 These programs inform students and employees about the university's prohibition on all forms of sexual misconduct including domestic violence, dating violence, sexual assault and stalking.
-Participants are informed about the University definitions of prohibited conduct, as well as the University's definition of "consent" in the context of sexual activity.
+Participants are informed about the university definitions of prohibited conduct, as well as the university's definition of "consent" in the context of sexual activity.
 The programs provide information on risk reduction to recognize warning signs of abusive behavior and how to avoid potential attacks.
 The programs also inform students and employees about the safe and positive options for bystander intervention that may be carried out by individuals to prevent harm or the occurrence of one of these sexual offenses to another person.
-Additionally, the Center for Student Wellness offers a Bystander Intervention Trainings, called "Step In Speak Up," which educates students on campus sexual misconduct and broad approaches to Bystander Intervention as well as applied skill development and practice related to a wide range of campus sexual misconduct related intervention scenarios.
-Additional programming includes Supporting Student Survivors and Trauma Informed Response to Disclosures of Sexual
+Additionally, The Center for Student Wellness offers Bystander Intervention Trainings that educate students on campus sexual misconduct and broad approaches to Bystander Intervention as well as applied skill development and practice related to a wide range of intervention scenarios.
+Additional programming includes Supporting Student Survivors and Trauma Informed Response to Disclosures of Sexual Violence.

-Violence.
 Students and employees are provided with copies of University Policy 1-012, Rules 1-012, 1-012A and 1-012B.